basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 information is stored along with the object so that the system can verify the validity of the context object supplied in the put request.

-# Riak concatenates the bucket with the key and runs it through the SHA1 hash to generate a 160 bit identifier
-# which is then used to determine where in the database each datum is stored.
-Riak treats data as an opaque
-# binary, thus enabling users to store virtually anything.
+>Whereas Dynamo only has the concept of keys, we added a higher level of organization called a "bucket."
+Keys are stored in buckets and buckets are the level at which several Riak properties can be configured (primarily the "N" value, or the replication value.)
+In addition to the bucket+key identifier and value, Riak will also return the associated metadata for a given object with each get or put.
+>
+>Riak KV has two APIs: an [HTTP API](/riak/kv/2.1.4/developing/api/http/) and a [Protocol Buffers API](/riak/kv/2.1.4/developing/api/protocol-buffers/)

 Dynamo treats both the key and the object supplied by the caller as an opaque array of bytes.
 It applies a MD5 hash on the key to generate a 128-bit identifier, which is used to determine the storage nodes that are responsible for serving the key.

-# <strong>Partitioning in Riak</strong>

-<h2>4.2 Partitioning Algorithm</h2>

-# As mentioned above, Riak uses consistent hashing to distribute data around ring to partitions responsible
-# for storing data.
-The ring has a maximum key space of 2^160.
-Each bucket+key (and its associated value)
-# is hashed to a location on the ring.
-#
-# Riak also breaks the ring into a set number of partitions.
-This number is configured when a cluster is first built.
-# Each node will be responsible for storing the data hashed to a set number of partitions.
-# Each storage node will optimistically handle an equal number of partitions.
-#
+>Riak concatenates the bucket with the key and runs it through the SHA1 hash to generate a 160 bit identifier which is then used to determine where in the database each datum is stored.
+Riak treats data as an opaque binary, thus enabling users to store virtually anything.

+### 4.2 Partitioning Algorithm

 One of the key design requirements for Dynamo is that it must scale incrementally.
 This requires a mechanism to dynamically partition the data over the set of nodes (i.e., storage hosts) in the system.
 Dynamo’s partitioning